Latitudeda/SITRI_pdk/docs/source/tech/wg.rst

 wg.py
 ==========
-There are two different waveguides in IMECAS SiN pdk, which are defined as follows:
+There are two different waveguides in SITRI pdk, which are defined as follows:

 #. ``Channel``
     #. ``Channel.C``